DaverCodes/EasyBakeReadMe/README.md

   ## Contributing

-  there are still things that need to be manually done after the creation of the readme like adding videos, pictures, and various other links.
-If you have input of how that could be done or anything else that could add a benifit please feel free to reach out!
+  There are still things that need to be manually done after the creation of the readme like adding videos, pictures, and various other links.
+If you have input of how that could be done or anything else that could add a benefit please feel free to reach out!

   ## Tests